flancer32/teq-ant-auth/doc/authPass.md

 ## Use Cases

 * Registration of a new user.
+* Activation of a pre-created user (password setup).
 * Authentication of a user (opening a new session).
 * User authorization on the backend (session handling).
 * Logout process.